appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/azure-aci.md

 # Azure Container Instance
 Azure Container Instances (ACI) is a fast and simple way to run containers in the cloud.
-In this document, we will guide you through the process of launching an ACI instance and running an Appsmith container on it.
-The data will be persisted to an Azure Storage Account File Share
+This document guides you through the process of launching an ACI instance and running an Appsmith container on it.
+The data persists in Azure Storage Account File Share.
 note: Azure only supports CIFS file shares and NFS file shares are not yet supported.

 ### Prequisite